tashfeenarshad/DTK_JS-QA_CINEMA/README.md

 * Syed Zaidi
 * Kya Edmeade
 # Acknowledgements
-The whole QA team and their trainers.
+The whole QA team and the trainers.